 Demand-based scheduling

 The foundation of roster optimisation is matching staffing levels to demand patterns.
-This requires understanding when you actually need staff and how many:
+This requires understanding when you actually need staff and how many.

-Analyzing demand patterns
+Analysing demand patterns

 Creating staffing curves